 - after the test a small number of children may complain of feeling sore where the needle went in, and some may have a headache for up to a couple of days

-- complications such as nerve trauma and infection are very rare.
-A lumbar puncture is done below where the spinal cord ends, so it is not possible to injure the spinal cord
+- complications such as nerve damage and infection are very rare - a lumbar puncture is done below where the spinal cord ends, so it is not possible to injure the spinal cord

 What happens after the lumbar puncture?

 If the lumbar puncture is done to look for infection, the results will usually be available within a few hours.
 There may be a dressing or a plaster covering the spot where the needle went in.
 You may notice a little bit of swelling where the needle went in, but this should disappear over a couple of days.

 What can I do to help during the test?